Blaine, Spring Lake Park police reports

 Theft, Burglary

 • On Sept.
-8 in the 100 block of Northtown Drive NE, a woman was arrested for shoplifting and possession of a controlled substance.
+16 in the 1000 block of Terrace Road NE, a report of a theft from a vehicle was made.

 • On Sept.
-8 in the 1800 block of 111th Avenue NE, a burglary from a garage was reported.
+17 in the 100 block of Northtown Drive NE, a bicycle theft was reported.

 • On Sept.
-8 in the 1100 block of Jefferson Street NE, a bike was stolen.
+18 in the 1000 block of 109th Avenue NE, someone broke into a construction trailer and stole more than $1,000 worth of tools.

 • On Sept.
-8 in the 1200 block of Tyler Street NE, a delayed burglary report was made.
-Someone shattered a window to get into a rental unit.
+18 in the 1100 block of Fergus Street NE, someone reported that vehicles parked in the driveway had been broken into overnight.

 • On Sept.
-10 in the 4300 block of 123rd Circle NE, a forced entry residential burglary was reported.
+18 shoplifting incidents were reported in the 500 block of Northtown Drive NE, the 200 block of Northtown Drive NE and the 1000 block of Baltimore Street NE.

 • On Sept.
-11 in the 1000 block of Baltimore Street NE, a man was cited for shoplifting.
+19 in the 2800 block of 116th Avenue NE, a residential burglary was reported.
+Another residential burglary was reported in the 1000 block of Monroe Street NE and a suspect was identified in this case.

 • On Sept.
-11 in the 600 block of Northtown Drive NE, two men were arrested for stealing from Burlington Coat Factory.
+19 in the 2100 block of Arnold Palmer Drive NE, a vehicle was stolen.

 • On Sept.
-11 in the 100 block of Northtown Drive NE, a man reported that his bike was stolen while it was locked up at the transit hub.
+19 in the 1200 block of Jefferson Street NE, a motorcycle was stolen from a garage.

 • On Sept.
-12 in the 1200 block of Central Avenue NE, a theft of tools was reported.
+19 in the 1100 block of Eldorado Street NE, a theft from vehicle was reported.

 • On Sept.
-12 in the 9300 block of Jamestown Street NE, a theft from vehicle was reported.
+20 in the 700 block of 105th Lane NE, a theft from vehicle was reported.

 • On Sept.
-13 in the 200 block of Northtown Drive NE, a man was arrested for shoplifting from five stores.
+20 in the 1000 block of Lexington Avenue NE, a woman was cited for shoplifting.

 Criminal Property Damage